Why I shoot film

 Film is something my parents’ and grandparents’ weddings were photographed on.
 Take a look at my parents’ wedding album.
 They married in 1969, and the film photos still look as gorgeous today.

 Imagine 30, 40, 50 years from now.
-Sitting down with your future grandchildren and showing them your wedding photos on your phone?
+Sitting down with your people and showing them your wedding photos on your phone?

 Digging out a box of photos, or a beautifully made album?